Halsey Brightens Up Her Fans’ Day By Flashing A Smile On Instagram

 “Damn, my girl is so hot,” another one wrote.

-Earlier this week, Halsey talked to Cosmopolitan about her bitter breakup with ex-beau G-Eazy and revealed the exact moment when she was finally done with her past.
-She also called the rapper a “shi*ty dude.”
+Earlier this week, Halsey talked to Cosmopolitan about her bitter breakup with ex-beau, G-Eazy, and revealed the exact moment when she was finally done with her past.
+She also called the rapper a “sh*tty dude.”

 “I was doing Good Morning America and I’m in a blonde wig and white patent-leather outfit, twirling around while I’m going through a heinous breakup,” she recalled.

-“I look down and there are these two girls, one with pink hair, one with blue hair, septum piercings, cool as fuck, still loving me, probably knowing what a weird time I’m going through.
+“I look down and there are these two girls, one with pink hair, one with blue hair, septum piercings, cool as f*ck, still loving me, probably knowing what a weird time I’m going through.
 I looked at them, looked at myself in my sparkly Britney Spears outfit, and went, Ohhh no, they deserve way better than this.
 If those girls can be that brave in who they are, then I owe them better than this homogenized bullsh*t,” she continued.

-“But hey, if the worst thing that’s happened to me so far is I wore dumb clothes and dated a shi*ty dude, I think I’m doing alright.”
+“But hey, if the worst thing that’s happened to me so far is I wore dumb clothes and dated a sh*tty dude, I think I’m doing alright.”